technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate_with_data_and_ai.md

 ## Exercise 8: Integrate Azure Machine Learning and Power BI

+In this exercise, you will help Contoso retail augment their Power BI report with data enriched with predictions from the machine learning model trained in [Exercise 5](#exercise-5-train-a-regression-model-to-predict-incoming-cashflow-using-azure-machine-learning-studio) to predict incoming cashflow.

 Duration: 25 minutes

-Contoso retail would like to augment their Power BI report with data enriched with predictions from the machine learning model trained in [Exercise 5](#exercise-5-train-a-regression-model-to-predict-incoming-cashflow-using-azure-machine-learning-studio) to predict incoming cashflow.

 ### Task 1: Add the deployed model to the Power BI report